Datomic/datomic-tutorials/todo-app/part-1/todo-app/README.md

 #### Transact a New List

-Now transact a new list with name "life"
+Now, transact a new list with name "life":

 ```clojure
 ;; REPL
 @(d/transact conn [(new-list "life")])